 Back teeth (molars) usually have THREE roots, and sometimes FOUR or FIVE root canals inside them.
-The spaces can be tiny, and also curved or bent.
-Molars are the most difficult to treat, and take much longer than front or side teeth.
+The spaces can be tiny, and the root canals are usually also curved or bent.
+Molars are the most difficult to treat, and take much longer for the dentist to do properly than front or side teeth.

 For more information about this, go to molar root canal.

-And WHERE you get a root canal done will also affect the price; a big city office will be more expensive than an office out-of-town, or in a rural location.
+And WHERE (ie. which town or city) you get a root canal done will also affect the price; a big city office will be more expensive than an office out-of-town, or in a rural location.